adambeynon/opal-dom/README.md

 opal-dom: Pure DOM library for Opal
 ===================================

-opal-dom is based around the `Element` class which wraps a native dom element, and the `ElementSet` class that contains 0 or more `Element` instances. `ElementSet` can be used to perform "mass" operations on collections of DOM elements.
+opal-dom is based around the `DOM` class which wraps a native dom element.

 ## Finding Elements